AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-install-cc.md

 ## Prerequisites

-* You must install the [!DNL Creative Cloud] app you wish to use before installing the plugin.
+* You must install the [!DNL Creative Cloud] app you wish to use before installing the Workfront plugin for that app.

-## Install the [!DNL Adobe Workfront for design and video] plugin for you organization
+## Install [!DNL Workfront for design and video] for your organization

-If you are an [!DNL Adobe Admin Console] administrator, you can include the plugin in [!DNL Creative Cloud] deployment packages.
+If you are an [!DNL Adobe Admin Console] administrator, you can include [!DNL Adobe Workfront for design and video] in [!DNL Creative Cloud] deployment packages.
 For more information, see [Including plugins in your package](https://helpx.adobe.com/in/enterprise/using/manage-extensions.html).

 [View a video tutorial here](https://www.youtube.com/watch?v=zzvXNLIBzrc){target=_blank}.

-## Install the [!DNL Adobe Workfront for design and video] plugin individually
+## Install [!DNL Workfront for design and video] individually

-You can install the [!DNL Adobe Workfront for design and video] plugin for yourself from the [!DNL Adobe Exchange].
+You can install [!DNL Adobe Workfront for design and video] for yourself from the [!DNL Adobe Exchange].

 1. Go to the [Adobe Workfront for Design and Video install page](https://adobe.com/go/cc_plugins_discover_plugin?pluginId=108938&workflow=share) on the Adobe Exchange.
 1. In the dialog that appears, click **Open [!DNL Adobe Creative Cloud] desktop app**.
 1. Once [!DNL Adobe Creative Cloud] plugin manager opens, click **[!UICONTROL Install]**.
 1. Read the information in the dialog box, then click **[!UICONTROL OK]**.
-1. Once the plugin in installed, open the [!DNL Creative Cloud] app you need and locate the Workfront plugin in the plugin panel.
+1. Once [!DNL Workfront for design and video] in installed, open the [!DNL Creative Cloud] app you need and locate the [!DNL Workfront] plugin in the plugin panel.

-1. Continue to the following section for information on how to open the plugin.
+1. Continue to the following section for information on how to open [!DNL Workfront for design and video].

-## Open the [!DNL Adobe Workfront for design and video] plugin
+## Open [!DNL Adobe Workfront for design and video]

 1. Open the Creative Cloud plugin you wish to use.